 The EU’s contribution to building security architectures

 In his work, Dr. Christian Schultheiss identifies innovative institutional solutions that stakeholders in Asia, Africa, Europe, and the Indo-Pacific develop to share, govern, and rule the ocean.
 In particular, he looks at the EU’s normative and diplomatic clout in shaping these solutions.
 While the limitations of the EU’s geopolitical footprint are frequently in the spotlight, much less is known about how the Union contributes to building security architectures through technical assistance, capacity training, and the provision of new technologies.
-Hence, in his post-doctoral project, he has explored since November 2022 how seemingly unassuming technical assistance (such as affordable satellite pictures, Artificial Intelligence, and information-sharing tools) affects the design and configuration of regional security organisations, coalition choices and, ultimately, the security architecture in the Indian Ocean Region.
+Hence, in his post-doctoral project, he has explores how seemingly unassuming technical assistance (such as affordable satellite pictures, Artificial Intelligence, and information-sharing tools) affects the design and configuration of regional security organisations, coalition choices and, ultimately, the security architecture in the Indian Ocean Region.

 The EU terror list